-Well that’s what the small Burmese, Shan Plateau town of Pindaya’s famous for!
-Now we had intended to write about the famous and spectacular cave temples but seem to have filled most of the post up with cabbage photos so – we’ll call this one ‘the road to…’ and post a seperate temple piece afterwards.
+Caves are what the small Burmese, Shan Plateau town of Pindaya is famous for!
+So, we had intended to write about the famous and spectacular cave temples but seem to have filled most of the post up with cabbage photos so – we’ll call this one ‘the road to Pindaya’ and post a separate temple piece afterwards.

 Some picturesque, pastoral scenes – a fascinating drive – and we could really have stopped every 2 minutes to photo one scene or another but cave temples called!

 And a photo of some very un-tropical looking carnations in Aung Ban market, which just highlighted the wide range of tropical, sub-tropical and temperate products that can be grown in this potentially rich area.

 Left us somewhat frustrated that over the, not so distant Thai border, we’re paying through the nose for expensive, imported – sometimes from as far away as Australia – produce like lemons, grapes, avocados and ‘exotic’ temperate veggies such as potatoes, leeks and cauliflowers.
 Let’s hope border and exchange problems can be sorted out so goods can perhaps start flowing southwards & boost the economy somewhat of what is still a very ‘undeveloped’ region, but which as far as we could see ought to be a very rich one!